Sonia Lucas

 Training, qualifications & experience

-My experience as a psychotherapeutic counsellor also included working as a supervisor within a Tier 2 local authority counselling service assessing and supporting clients with mild to moderate mental health concerns.
-In 2015 I completed a PGDip with a focus on the emerging research and relevance of neuroscience in therapy.
+My experience as a psychotherapeutic counsellor also includes working as a therapist and supervisor within two local authorities counselling services, assessing and supporting clients with mild to moderate mental health concerns.
+In 2008 I completed a BSc in Psychotherapeutic Counselling, in 2015 a PGDip with a focus on research into neuroscience in therapy.

-In 2019 I undertook specialist training in Emotional Freedom Technique and in addition to EFT I have also undertaken training in a number of clinical training programmes including CBT.
+In 2019 I undertook specialist training in Emotional Freedom Technique and in addition to EFT I have also undertaken training in a number of clinical programmes including CBT and Working with Disordered Eating (Dip).

 Sessions are centred around individual needs incorporating a blend of traditional and newer modalities including Person Centred and Psychodynamic/Existential perspectives to Emotional Freedom Technique (EFT) and Cognitive Behavioural Therapy (CBT).